 Since 2015, some satellite data has been made available free of charge via the European Copernicus programme.
 In anticipation of this NSO purchased similar data, financed by the government (a.o. the Ministry of Agriculture, Nature and Food Quality, the Ministry of Economic Affairs and Climate Policy, and Rijkswaterstaat) and made it available as open data via the Satellite Data Portal.
 This enabled Dutch industry and knowledge institutions to prepare for Copernicus data and to develop innovative applications with both optical data and radar data.

-Data is now available from the Copernicus programme and the Satellite Data Portal entered its second phase in 2017 with the purchase of higher-resolution data.
+The data from the Copernicus program is now available and the Satellite Data Portal has been further developed, with very high resolution satellite images.
 Various applications in the Netherlands required higher resolution data than offered by the Copernicus programme.
 Together with government bodies, NSO investigates the possibility to improve operational processes using these data.
 This is done through the SBIR funding scheme (Small Business Innovation and Research).

 More information can be found at https://www.spaceoffice.nl/nl/satellietdataportaal/